Catalan structures arising from pattern-avoiding Stoimenow matchings and other Fishburn objects: Statistics and their distributions over pattern-avoiding Fishburn structures

 \subsection{The decompositions of Fishburn subsets enumerated by Catalan numbers}

-In this subsection, we introduce decompositions of the Fishburn subsets, providing combinatorial interpretations of the recurrence (\ref{Catalan-rec}) for the Catalan numbers.
+In this subsection, we introduce decompositions of the Fishburn subsets, providing combinatorial interpretations of the convolution recurrence (\ref{Catalan-rec}) for the Catalan numbers.
 Conversely, we also illustrate how two smaller objects can be combined to form a larger one.
 Note that the decomposition for $M \in \mathcal{M}_n(P_2)$ has already been discussed in Section~\ref{P2-sec}.

 \textbf{The decomposition of $ M \in \mathcal{M}_n(P_1)$.} Given a matching $M \in \mathcal{M}_n(P_1)$, let $M^*$ be the first irreducible block of $M$, and let $M_2$ be the matching consisting of the remaining arcs.
 Clearly, both $M^*$ and $M_2$ are $P_1$-avoiding.
-We construct a matching $M_1$ by removing the first opener and the last closer from $M^*$, and then pairing the $i$-th remaining opener with the $i$-th remaining closer.
-The resulting matching $M_1$ is nonnesting and thus, by Lemma~\ref{lem-Nonnesting}, also $P_1$-avoiding.
+We construct a matching $M_1$ in the following way.
+Remove the first opener and the last closer from $M^*$.
+Among the remaining vertices, pair the openers and closers in their natural left-to-right order; that is, pair the $i$th remaining opener with the $i$th remaining closer for $1\le i\le |M^*|-1$.
+Finally, relabel the remaining vertices increasingly by \(1,2,\ldots,2(k-1)\), or equivalently, take the reduced form of the resulting matching.
+The resulting matching $M_1$ is nonnesting and therefore, by Lemma~\ref{lem-Nonnesting}, is $P_1$-avoiding.
 See Figure~\ref{fig-exa-P1-decomposition} for an example.

 Conversely, given $M_1 = \{[a_1, b_1], [a_2, b_2], \ldots, [a_{k-1}, b_{k-1}]\} \in \mathcal{M}_{k-1}(P_1)$ and $M_2 \in \mathcal{M}_{n-k}(P_1)$, we reconstruct $M \in \mathcal{M}_n(P_1)$ as follows.
 Let